Skip To Main Content

 COMMUNITY: Rio Americano High School is located in a suburban community along the American River Parkway, minutes from the state capitol in downtown Sacramento, California.
 The majority of the students reside in the surrounding established neighborhoods.

-ADVANCED PLACEMENT (AP) COURSES: English Language, English Literature, Seminar, Calculus AB, Calculus BC, Biology, Chemistry, Environmental Science, Physics 1, United States History, Macro Economics, Micro Economics, U.S. Government and Politics, Spanish, French, Studio Art, Computer Science, Statistics, World History, and European History.
+ADVANCED PLACEMENT (AP) COURSES: English Language, English Literature, Seminar, Research, Calculus AB, Calculus BC, Biology, Chemistry, Environmental Science, Physics 1, United States History, Macro Economics, Micro Economics, U.S. Government and Politics, Spanish, French, Studio Art, Computer Science, Statistics, World History, and European History.

 GRADING STANDARDS: